 In your stable of sorts, on the flooring panels your knees have fallen to, in your car in bumper-to-bumper traffic, on the flight en route to a tense family environment—you can receive it.

-In your misery, in your longing, in your annoyance over cleaning up after your dog for the 15th day in a row, in the filth of your sin—you can receive it.
+In your misery, in your longing, in your annoyance with USPS, in the filth of your sin—you can receive it.

 In your waiting, in your exhaustion, in your dark December that is nothing like the warmth of a Christmas candle—you can receive it.